 Over the last year or two, attacks against the education sector have been on the rise.
-The problem is that there are a few unique challenges that make cyber security difficult for institutions from K-12 all the way through higher education.
+There are a few unique challenges that make cyber security difficult for institutions from K-12 all the way through higher education.
 Whether you’re worried about ransomware threats or advanced data breaches, it’s time to reinforce your security and compliance efforts.

 Unique Security Challenges in the Education Sector

-When you talked to leaders in the education sector about security—whether they were tech leads or superintendents/advisors—three or five years ago, budget was the biggest concern.
-Most institutions didn’t have the money to funnel into cyber security.
-However, the education sector is looking increasingly vulnerable to attack and leaders are taking notice.
-Budget planning is still critical, but the there are two more prominent challenges now:
+Most educational institutions didn’t have the money to funnel into cyber security a few years ago.
+However, the education sector is becoming increasingly vulnerable to attack and leaders are taking notice.
+Budget planning is still critical, but there are two more prominent challenges now:

 Disproportionate Users and IT Staff